deepgram-devs/video-chat/CONTRIBUTING.md

 * Bug fixes
   * If you find a bug, please first report it using Github Issues.
-  * Issues that have already been identified as a bug will be labeled `🐛 bug`.
+  * Issues that have already been identified as a bug will be labeled `bug`.
     * If you'd like to submit a fix for a bug, send a Pull Request from your own fork and mention the Issue number.
       * Include a test that isolates the bug and verifies that it was fixed.
 * New Features
   * If you'd like to accomplish something in the extension that it doesn't already do, describe the problem in a new Github Issue.
-    * Issues that have been identified as a feature request will be labeled `✨ enhancement`.
+    * Issues that have been identified as a feature request will be labeled `enhancement`.
     * If you'd like to implement the new feature, please wait for feedback from the project maintainers before spending too much time writing the code.
-In some cases, `✨ enhancement`s may not align well with the project objectives at the time.
+In some cases, `enhancement`s may not align well with the project objectives at the time.
 * Tests, Documentation, Miscellaneous
   * If you think the test coverage could be improved, the documentation could be clearer, you've got an alternative